Menu

 The PE and PP plastic for which d2w technology is used, is likely to be recycled (if recycled at all) into packaging and similar low-value items which often get into the environment as litter.
 For these products biodegradability is desirable, and d2w should actually be added to the new product.

-The author of the Roediger Report 21st May 2012 https://www.biodeg.org/wp-content/uploads/2020/12/ROEDIGER-REPORT-21-May-2012.pdf says “If the new product, to be made from recyclate containing a pro-oxidant additive, is intended for short-life uses such as garbage-sacks, bin-liners, shopping bags, bread-wrappers etc. the effect of any pro-oxidant formulation is unlikely to manifest itself before the end of the intended service-life.
+The author of the Roediger Report 21st May 2012 says “If the new product, to be made from recyclate containing a pro-oxidant additive, is intended for short-life uses such as garbage-sacks, bin-liners, shopping bags, bread-wrappers etc. the effect of any pro-oxidant formulation is unlikely to manifest itself before the end of the intended service-life.
 Biodegradability for such items is in any event desirable, because a proportion of them will find their way into the land or sea environments, where they could otherwise subsist for decades after being discarded.”

 It is however possible that some PE or PP recyclate might be used to make durable PE or PP products such as blow-moulded components for the automotive industry, or drainage pipes.
 Here, it is important to note that chemical stabilisation is the key to durability of all plastics.

-The point of this is that it cannot be assumed by manufacturers of polymer products that any recyclate is free from pro-oxidants, whether it contains d2w plastic or not.
+The point of this is that it cannot be assumed by manufacturers of polymer products that any recyclate is free from pro-oxidants, whether it contains biodegradable plastic or not.
 It is therefore always necessary to add stabilisers when making long-life plastic products.

 STABILISERS